 Membership

 The regular operations of the European Council will be overseen by an executive committee.
-The members of the executive committee will include all the officers (Chair, Vice Chair and Treasurer) as well as two additional representatives elected from among the European Council members.
-The immediate past-Chair of the European Council, the European Council study abroad program directors, a representative of the EU Studies Steering Committee and the EC administrative coordinator will also serve as non-voting ex-officio members of the EC executive committee.
+The members of the executive committee will include all the officers (Chair, Vice Chair and Treasurer) as well as the four at-large representatives elected from among the EC members.
+The immediate past-Chair of the ECl, the EC study abroad program directors, a representative of the EU Studies Steering Committee and the EC administrative coordinator will also serve as non-voting ex-officio members of the EC executive committee.

 Duties of the Executive Committee

-The executive committee will oversee the budgetary activities of the European Council and will coordinate the activities of the European Council.
+The executive committee will oversee the budgetary activities of the E C and will coordinate the activities of the E C.

 Article 5: Administrative Coordinator, Host Institution and Fiscal Agent

-The EC administrative coordinator is a paid staff position of the host institution/fiscal agent and selected by the Chair in consultation with the EC executive committee and host institution/fiscal agent.
+The EC administrative coordinator is a paid staff position assigned for administrative purposes to the host institution/fiscal agent and selected by the Chair in consultation with the EC executive committee and host institution/fiscal agent.

 Duties of the administrative coordinator

-a. managing EC budgets, including disbursing funds to support program

-activities

-acting on behalf of the EC as the budget authority for EC funds
+a.
+Maintains financial records for multiple budgets and expenditures including all monetary transactions (collection and disbursement of funds), P-card payments, wire transfers, per diems, program payments, check requests, etc.;;

+Coordinates and assists with outreach and marketing including the development and implementation of promotional material, attends study abroad fairs across the state, organizes campus recruitment tables; maintains a social media presence, and is responsible for the Council’s website;;

+Processes student applications and payments and maintains databases for all EC programs;,

+Serves as the EC point of contact for study abroad representatives and advisors to provide assistance in recruitment efforts, determining course equivalencies, and the enrollment of students in study abroad courses;

+Advises students on course and program options, payment dates, course updates and required orientation dates and times;

+Organizes all materials needed for yearly student orientations;

-maintaining EC records as approved by the executive committee and EC membership
+Records and maintains all records including minutes from both the executive and general meetings;

+Other duties as assigned.

 The home institution of the EC administrator will serve as the fiscal agent and host institution for the Council.